maheshgawande/Horizontal-Page-Scroll/README.md

 # Horizontal-Page-Scroll
   When you scroll down, instead of scrolling page vertically it scrolls horizontally.
+  Also has functional arrows to use instead of scrolling.

 # Reference Link
   https://redstapler.co/pure-css-horizontal-scrolling-website-tutorial/